-Prospective parents are encouraged to attend a scheduled Open House or schedule a private tour.
+Prospective parents are encouraged to attend an Open House or schedule a private tour.

-2. Enrollment Requirements
+2. Application Requirements

 - a.
-Complete a New Student Application (online), including the Family and Student Questionnaire and Parental Statement of Cooperation.
-Be sure that all forms are completed in their entirety. - b.
+Complete a New Student Application online, including the Family and Student Questionnaire and Parental Statement of Cooperation.
+All forms must be completed in their entirety. - a.
+Application is reviewed by Administration for completeness and suitability - b.
 Provide academic Records (see below) - c.
-Provide school with original birth certificate. - d.
-Submit Commonwealth of Virginia School Entrance Health Form by first day of attendance.
-(See above)
+Provide school with original birth certificate for validation - d.
+Provide completed Commonwealth of Virginia School Entrance Health Form by August 1st.
+(See above) - e.

-e.
 Academic Records